 If governance practices need to be changed, consider how to augment, adjust, or refine existing guidance while satisfying local objectives, rather than recommending dramatic changes that may be almost impossible to achieve.
 When recommending changes, ensure that the intent of the governance concepts is honored and that the proposed revisions are applicable to and suitable for programs and enterprises beyond your local environment or situation.
 Enlist support from peers and management—first within MITRE, and then with the sponsor—to effect the changes desired.
 Develop a strategy early on about how to accomplish the governance changes, accounting for stakeholders, their motivations, and how to achieve win-win results.

 Articles Under This Topic

-- Communities of Interest and/or Community of Practice provides advice on working in groups that collectively define items like interoperability concepts.
+- The article Communities of Interest and/or Community of Practice provides advice on working in groups that collectively define items like interoperability concepts.

-- Standards Boards and Bodies provides best practices and lessons learned for MITRE staff participating on technical standards committees shaping technical compliance in programs and systems.
+- The article Standards Boards and Bodies provides best practices and lessons learned for MITRE staff participating on technical standards committees shaping technical compliance in programs and systems.

-- Policy Analysis discusses MITRE support to decision making in a multi-stakeholder, multi-objective environment.
+- The article Policy Analysis discusses MITRE support to decision making in a multi-stakeholder, multi-objective environment.

 References and Resources